nishthasharma1/nishthasharma1.github.io/content/posts/third_post.md

     1. i just look so good and feel confident!!
 13. my travels
     1. going to india and meeting everyone again and reconnecting is such a blessing, i don’t know when i will see them next and leaving with these good memories helps
-    2. going to denver and making some really good friendships come out of it always helps → hi hanna, anna and ryan!
+    2. going to denver and making some really good friendships come out of it always helps → hi h, a and r!
 14. my learning curve with makeup
-    1. it wasn’t much of a curve, i just started wearing it for work every day and pranavi and sukhnoor helped me with my progress
+    1. it wasn’t much of a curve, i just started wearing it for work every day and p and s helped me with my progress
 15. my laptop + ipad + iphone
     1. for the stickers → i wanna cover them up aesthetically with stickers
     2. for the ability to work → it's very useful obviously